didda6429/mzXML-analysis/README.md

 from raw mzXML files.

 ##Peak Picking
-So far, only a protoype peak picking algorithm has been implemented.
-It works recursively to extract an entire ion chromatograms from all significant starting points (based on fixed threshold).
-To avoid excessive data, a flag is used to ensure each chromatogram is only selected once (and not multiple times).
-It also finds the turning points in the chromatograms to help seperate isobars by using a Savitzky-Golay filter to remove some of the noise.
+So far, a recursive peak picking algorithm has been designed and implemented.
+This algorithm recursively creates chromatograms and then collates them into peak clusters.
+Valid peak clusters are then determined by checking the validity of the chromatogram which was used to form it (the starting point).
+Invalid chromatograms are discarded.

+The software also has functionality to identify isobars within chromatograms.
+It does this by using a Savitzky-Golay filter to smooth the data before finding the minima.
+NOTE: This functionality still needs some work to ensure it's reliability.